dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 # Snowflake

 ## Install dlt with Snowflake
-**To install the DLT library with Snowflake dependencies:**
+**To install the DLT library with Snowflake dependencies, run:**
 ```
 pip install dlt[snowflake]
 ```

 ## Setup Guide

-**1. Initialize a project with a pipeline that loads to snowflake by running**
+**1. Initialize a project with a pipeline that loads to Snowflake by running:**
 ```
 dlt init chess snowflake
 ```

-**2. Install the necessary dependencies for snowflake by running**
+**2. Install the necessary dependencies for Snowflake by running:**
 ```
 pip install -r requirements.txt
 ```
-This will install dlt with **snowflake** extra which contains Snowflake Python dbapi client.
+This will install `dlt` with the `snowflake` extra, which contains the Snowflake Python dbapi client.

-**3. Create a new database, user and give dlt access**
+**3. Create a new database, user, and give dlt access.**

 Read the next chapter below.

 **4. Enter your credentials into `.dlt/secrets.toml`.**
-It should now look like
+It should now look like this:
 ```toml
 [destination.snowflake.credentials]
 database = "dlt_data"